matiasconsiglio/project-4/README.md

     - Sign up button for confirmation.
     - Message shown in case name of user already exist.
     - Navbar and footer keeps the style of welcome page.
+    - Link that allows you to go to the sign in page in case you already have an account created.

 ![Registration](/assets/readme-images/register.png)

+Register page with link to sign in page.

 ![User already exist](/assets/readme-images/user-exist.png)

+User already exist message.

 - Login for User.